 Quick Answer: $59.99

 Normally, this is the part where I have to give a spiel about why quality outdoor gear is overpriced.
-Luckily, Montem has spared us of that discussion.
+Luckily, Montem has spared us of that discussion because these are of great value.

 As you should know by now, Montem is making the best budget trekking poles on the market.